This is a guest post from Shaun Sinclair, founder, and author of Stay Fit Bug. Shaun is a former 100/200-meter runner and professional athlete.

 Because once that goes you are FINISHED!

 It really is that simple.

-The spine and the muscles surrounding it are the backbone to our physical existence ‘Pun intended’.
+The spine and the muscles surrounding it are the backbones to our physical existence ‘Pun intended’.

 However, it is a part of our body that is prone to injury.
 Now, prevention isn’t a difficult thing to do.
 But one thing I am certain of is that trying to cure the issue of back pain is an entirely different matter (Yes… not always easy).

 - Good form